jesper-olsen/sat_puzzles/README.md

 A Rust tool that explores the classic N-Queens problem by encoding it as a Boolean Satisfiability (SAT) problem.

-This project demonstrates a declarative approach to problem-solving: instead of telling the computer how to find a solution step-by-step, we simply define the rules of the problem and let a generic, highly-optimized SAT solver find the answer.
+This project uses a declarative approach to problem-solving: define the rules of the problem and let a generic, highly-optimized SAT solver find the answer.
 The CNF formulas are generated and solved using the [Varisat](https://github.com/jix/varisat) library.

 ---

 ## Features
-* CNF Generation: Creates a standard DIMACS .cnf file representing the N-Queens problem, compatible with any SAT solver.
+* CNF Generation: Creates a standard DIMACS .cnf file representing the N-Queens problem, compatible with most SAT solvers.
 * Direct Solving: Solves the N-Queens problem in-memory without creating an intermediate file.
 * Solution Enumeration: Finds and counts all unique solutions for a given N.
 * Visualization: Renders found solutions as easy-to-read chessboard layouts.

 ## Getting Started

-# Prerequisites
+## Prerequisites

 You need to have the Rust toolchain installed.
 If you don't, get it at [rustup.rs.](https://rustup.rs/)

-# Installation
+## Installation

 Clone the repository and build in release mode: